Cowboy Church Bass

 wouldn't admit it, for fear that the Pharisees would expel them from the

-two choices.
-According to the book, there's two choices there's ever the
+According to the book, there's two choices there's ever the everlasting life,

 thoughts on that?
 A lot of theologists that have opinions, but I can tell you

-there.
+worth nothing up there.
 What's worth something is our soul.
-We got to make sure we're taking
+We got to make sure

-care of that.
+we're taking care of that.
 Like my little girl, she puts on my wife.
-She runs through with
+She runs

-my kids every morning, they run through, putting on their armor.
+through with my kids every morning, they run through, putting on their armor.

 You know?
 Preparing for the day.
 You know?
-That's the kind of stuff we need to be
+That's the kind of stuff we need to

 their reality.
 Doesn't affect your own.
 That's right.